 The data collected in customer analytics is quantitative data — or numerical data.
 Here are examples of a few important quantitative customer analytics metrics to know:

-- Churn rate: also known as customer attrition, is the rate at which customers or subscribers stop doing business with a company or service.
+• Customer churn or churn rate: The rate at which customers or subscribers stop doing business with a company or service.

 Voice of the customer (VoC)